LegReq/did-btcr2/chapters/CRUD-Operations.md

 First, the ::Beacon Aggregator:: advertises the update opportunity using [Algo 19.
 Advertise Update Opportunity (Aggregator)].
 Then, each member of the cohort prepares a response to that opportunity using [Algo 20.
-Prepare & Submit Update Response (Participant)].
+Prepare & Submit Opportunity Response (Participant)].
 Once all responses are received, the aggregator combines those responses into a Beacon Signal and requests confirmation by all participants using [Algo 21.
 Aggregate & Request Signal Confirmation (Aggregator)].
 To confirm that signal, each participant uses [Algo 22.
 Confirm Signal (Participant)] to sign and submit their